To sell any goods or items in a street, car park or other area which is open to the public, you will need to be authorised by us.

-Consents will be issued for a maximum of 12 months, but may be shorter in certain circumstances (in particular, if you have initially applied for a one-month trial consent).
+Consents will be issued for a maximum of 12 months.
 You will need to apply to renew the consent before it expires, otherwise you will lose any rights associated with the previous consent.

 If we receive complaints about traders, or witness them breaching the conditions of their consent, we may revoke consents, or amend the conditions, at any time.